marksteele/drop-bucket/README.md

 npm i
 ```

-# Deploying the API
+# Deploying the infrastructure

 Note: Before attempting to deploy you'll need to have your AWS credentials setup in a configuration profile or as environment variables.
 AWS has excellent documentation on how to do this.

-Customize the serverless.yml to change the bucket names, then:
+Customize the serverless.yml to change the bucket names.
+Once that's done, you can deploy the API and provision all the infrastructure (Cognito user pools, S3 buckets, API Gateway endpoint, and Lambda function) with this command:

 ```
 sls deploy -s STAGENAME --region REGION --aws-profile YOURAWSPROFILENAMEIFYOUAREUSINGONE